Feeds:

 Well, I haven’t been able to do anything with my blog until now, as today was Yom Kippur for us.
 I love the fall Feasts (Holidays) that we participate in.

-In fact the feast are partly responsible for the name and subtitle that I came up with for my blog, and for my motivation and direction that I have been going through lately in life.
+In fact the feast are partly responsible for the name and subtitle that I came up with for my blog (past name and subtitle, everything changes…sometimes even blogs!), and for my motivation and direction that I have been going through lately in life.
 You see the fall biblical feast emphasize reflecting on your life and evaluating your stance before God.
 So, the past few weeks I have been doing tremendous inventory with relationships and with myself.
 It has all been very good, even if a bit challenging at times.
 But, these deep reflections and challenges help us to gain new ground and to move forward with more determination and inspiration in our daily life.

 Our New Year (Rosh Hashannah) was actually 9 days ago.
 Leading up to it I intuitively started doing mass reflection.
 Some of that took me through some down times.
 But, going through them has been healing and rewarding and now I feel ready more than ever to move on.
 I have many goals with this year.
 I have started a new routine in the morning, where I strive to get up, read the bible, exercise, and do my hydrotherapy shower (more on that later through my Uri blog) before my kids are even out of bed.
 We have a new routine for our school and for my business.
 It is good to be on a slight schedule as that helps one to focus.
 So, now I am ready to move forward in every area of my life which encompasses, spiritual, physical, and emotional priorities starting first thing in the morning!
 It is amazing how energizing this can be and how it sets your focus right for the day.